plus3it/ash-linux-formula/README.md

 As this Salt-based framework is adopted for wider use, additional security layers will be made availabe.
 It is expected that these extentions will include security layers to meet the [DISA IAVMs](https://powhatan.iiie.disa.mil/stigs/downloads/zip/FOUO_RedHat_6_V1R8_IAVM.zip) and agency-specific policy-overlays.

+# Installation
+It is expected that these utilities will be installed primarily within environments that have access to RPM repositores homed on network- or media-based shares.
+While a stub-repo will be included in the archive containing these utilities, it is generally recommended to use a fully-updated RPM repository to install dependencies from.
 ##Dependencies
+This archive includes a bootstrapping script.
+This script is desinged almost exclusively for use on internet-connected systems (or ones with transparent web-proxying configured):
+- If invoked on a host attached to a public network, this script will take care of installing all dependencies prescribed for a masterless salt configuration (described below).
+- If invoked on an isolated host or a host without access to both a privately-maintained, full vendor repository and a copy of the EPEL 6 repository, it is recommended to manually-install the enumerated RPMs.
+- If installing to host with access to a privately-maintained, full vendor repository and a copy of the EPEL 6 repository, it is critical that appropriate /etc/yum.repos.d/* files be configured *prior* to any attempts to run the bootstrap script.

 - Optional (one of):
     - git and related RPMs [Already installed if this package was fetched via `git`]